Sacramento Entry Requirements

 Prohibited Items

-- Fresh fruits, vegetables, and plants - California has strict agricultural laws to prevent pests and diseases
+- Food products - most fresh fruits, vegetables, meats, and poultry are prohibited to prevent pests and diseases

 Restricted Items